pacificclimate/pycds/docs/alembic-extensions.md

 Although relatively simple in outline, the detailed implementation of these objects and operations on them can be hard to understand.
 This section is intended to guide you in understanding them and adding new extensions as necessary following the same patterns.

+These extensions are based quite closely on the Alembic Cookbook section [ReplaceableObjects](https://alembic.sqlalchemy.org/en/latest/cookbook.html#replaceable-objects).

+That cookbook chapter has the following note:

+> See also: The Replaceable Object concept has been integrated by the [Alembic Utils](https://github.com/olirice/alembic_utils) project, which provides autogenerate and migration support for PostgreSQL functions and views.

+PyCDS was written before Alembic Utils had integrated this recipe, and we have not yet updated to include that work.

+### Outline

 Replaceable object extensions are defined with three component parts:
 1. Replaceable objects
    - not operations proper